Mass is at 5 pm each Sunday; click

 Ratzinger (but later Pope Benedict XVI) was the chief enforcer of orthodox doctrine.
 Ironically,

-he had long ago vigorously defended (see the quote in the box to the right) the
+he had years earlier strongly defended (see the quote in the box to the right) the

 primacy of conscience, even in the face of contrary demands from the pope or other church

-In late 2008, there was a United Nations resolution pressing for the
+In late 2008, there was a United Nations resolution to press for

 de-criminalization of homosexuality worldwide.
 The Vatican did not support the whole

 resolution, but it did explain (see the box at the right) that it does support